PagerDuty/backstage-plugin-docs/docs/advanced/configure-service-dependency-sync.md

 This feature is very powerful for users that want to leverage [PagerDuty Status Pages](https://www.pagerduty.com/platform/business-ops/status-pages/) properly but are limited by the fact that they don't have service dependencies configured in PagerDuty.
 With this feature, the plugin will do this automatically for you.

+!!! warning
+    This feature requires the [Entity Processor](entity-processor.md) module to be installed — without it, dependency sync will not run.

 !!! note
     Only the Backstage entities that have corresponding services in PagerDuty will get their service dependencies mapped.
 This feature is powered by the `CatalogProcessor` and therefore if you make changes on your Backstage entity configuration they will, in time, be mapped to PagerDuty.